-368. At all relevant times, the market for BD's common stock was efficient for the following reasons, among others:

-- (i) BD's common stock met the requirements for listing, and was listed and actively traded on the NYSE, a highly efficient and automated market; - (ii) As a regulated issuer, BD filed periodic public reports with the SEC and the NYSE, in addition to the Company's frequent voluntary public dissemination of information; - BD regularly and publicly communicated with investors via established market communication mechanisms, including through regular disseminations of press releases on the national circuits of major newswire services and through other wide-ranging public disclosures, such as communications with the financial press and other similar reporting services; and

-BD was followed by multiple securities analysts employed by major brokerage firms who wrote reports, which were distributed to the sales force and certain customers of their respective brokerage firms.
+- 368. At all relevant times, the market for BD Securities was efficient for the following reasons, among others: - (i) BD's common stock met the requirements for listing, and was listed and actively traded on the NYSE, a highly efficient and automated market; - (ii) As a regulated issuer, BD filed periodic public reports with the SEC and the NYSE, in addition to the Company's frequent voluntary public dissemination of information; - (iii) BD regularly and publicly communicated with investors via established market communication mechanisms, including through regular disseminations of press releases on the national circuits of major newswire services and through other wide-ranging public disclosures, such as communications with the financial press and other similar reporting services; and - (iv) BD was followed by multiple securities analysts employed by major brokerage firms who wrote reports, which were distributed to the sales force and certain customers of their respective brokerage firms.
 Each of these reports was publicly available and entered the public marketplace.

-369. As a result of the foregoing, the market for BD's common stock promptly digested current information regarding BD from all publicly available sources and reflected such information in the price of BD's stock.
-Under these circumstances, all purchasers of BD's common stock during the Class Period suffered similar injury through their purchase of BD's stock at artificially inflated prices and a presumption of reliance applies.

-370. Further, at all relevant times, Plaintiff and other members of the putative Class reasonably relied upon Defendants to disclose material information as required by law and in the Company's SEC filings.
-Plaintiff and the other members of the Class would not have purchased or otherwise acquired BD common stock at artificially inflated prices if Defendants had disclosed all material information as required.
+- 369. As a result of the foregoing, the market for BD Securities promptly digested current information regarding BD from all publicly available sources and reflected such information in the price of BD's stock.
+Under these circumstances, those who purchased or acquired BD common stock and call options at artificially inflated prices, or sold BD put options at artificially deflated prices, suffered similar injury through their transactions and a presumption of reliance applies. - 370.
+Further, at all relevant times, Plaintiff and other members of the putative Class reasonably relied upon Defendants to disclose material information as required by law and in the Company's SEC filings.
+Plaintiff and the other members of the Class would not have purchased BD common stock or call options at artificially inflated prices, or sold put options at artificially deflated prices, if Defendants had disclosed all material information as required.
 Thus, to the extent that Defendants concealed or improperly failed to disclose material facts with regard to the Company and its business, Plaintiff and other members of the Class are entitled to a presumption of reliance in accordance with Affiliated Ute.